 Exception: no socks.

-From some nouns it is difficult to form the plural form of the genitive case: head, dream, prayer.
-And the words cheek And woodworker there are no other forms, only genitive plural forms.
+It is difficult to form the genitive plural form from some nouns: head, dream, prayer.
+And the words shchetz And firewood there are no other forms, only genitive plural forms.

 Waffle or waffle?